chege011/JadeHare/README.md

 # VulkanPBR
-This is a Vulkan PBR project based on pbrt-v3
+This is a vulkan pbr project reference from pbrt-v3